 There is little empirical information available on cardiopulmonary resuscitation in most exotic animals.
 Fortunately, the basic principles of CPR are the same for all species, however there are important species-specific considerations.
 This review article explores techniques for establishing airway control, ventilation and cardiac compression recommendations as well as considerations for emergency drug selection.

+The recording of this live webinar event was presented by Marla Lichtenberger, a Diplomate of the American College of Veterinary Emergency and Critical Care, and the former head of the Milwaukee Emergency Center for Animals in Greenfield, Wisconsin.
 It is important to recognize shock in the exotic animal because this is a life threatening condition.
 The participant will learn about types of shock and definitions.
 We will detail treatment protocols for shock resuscitation as the different fluid therapies used to expand the circulating volume.
 The participant will learn the difference between colloids and crystalloids and how and why to use them.
 We will also teach us of supplemental heat and why steroids are not used.
 Monitoring techniques as blood pressure and clinical markers will be discussed fully.